MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

     cpuMode: host-passthrough
 ```

+Currently, there are several CPU modes available:

+- `custom` (default)
+- `host-model`
+- `host-passthrough`
+- `maximum`

+In short, the `host-model` mode uses the same CPU model as the host, while the `host-passthrough` mode provides full CPU feature set to the guest virtual machine, but may impact its live migration.
+The `maximum` mode selects the CPU with the most available features.
+For a more detailed explanation of the available CPU modes and their usage, please refer to the [libvirt documentation](https://libvirt.org/formatdomain.html#cpu-model-and-topology).

+!!! tip "Tip"

+    The `host-model` and `host-passthrough` modes makes sense only when a virtual machine can run directly on the host CPUs (e.g. virtual machines of type *kvm*).
+    The actual host CPU is irrelevant for virtual machines with emulated virtual CPUs (e.g. virtul machines of type *qemu*).

 ### SSH options

 #### Custom SSH certificate

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-Kubitect ensures that SSH certificates are automatically generated before the cluster is deployed.
+Kubitect automatically generates SSH certificates before deploying the cluster to ensure secure communication between nodes.
-The generated certificates are located in the `config/.ssh/` directory inside a cluster directory.
+The generated certificates can be found in the `config/.ssh/` directory inside the cluster directory.

-You can use a custom SSH certificate by specifying a local path to the private key.
+If you prefer to use a custom SSH certificate, you can specify the local path to the private key.
-Note that the public key must be located in the same directory with the `.pub` suffix.
+Note that the public key must also be present in the same directory with the `.pub` suffix.

 ```yaml
 cluster: